Naman-1404/Secure-Food-Delivery-System/README.md

 # Secure-Food-Delivery-System
-Built a command line interface using C programming By which user can order the food and makes the user information mores secure using Encryption Algorithm and Shows the shortest path for the user by using the shortest path algorithm
+Built a CLI-based secure food delivery system using C programming, In which the user information is secure using an Encryption Algorithm and Shows the shortest path to the user of their desired location.